How to integrate Chatbots in your Social Media Marketing Strategy

-Do you want to discover how conversational marketing works for your business?
+Do you want to discover how Chatbots can be included in your Marketing Strategy?

-And, how chatbots can support and benefit your brand as well as your audience?
+And, how they can support and benefit your brand, as well as your audience?

 Then this article is for you.

-In this article, which is part of a series of articles written in collaboration with Rebrandly, you’ll learn what conversational marketing is, understand the importance of it, and discover how it actually works on social media.
-See also the first two articles in this series: The Website Chatbot and Best Chatbot Uses for Business.
+In this article, which is part of a series of articles written in collaboration with Rebrandly, you’ll learn how to integrate Chatbots in your Social Media Marketing Strategy, what conversational marketing is, understand the importance of it, and discover how it actually works on Social Media.

 Are chatbots and social media the perfect match?